SolhavenGames/Elementals-of-Tulia/README.md

 - **_Xor_** is fired for Conspiracy to Sabatoge Tixolam.
 - ***Rai***, ***Arete***, & **_Xor_** flee in the first refugee group. (**_Rai_** & **_Arete_** together, **_Xor_** alone) (E-Year 2020)
 ### T-Year 909
-- Coven nations begin confescating and stealing Space equipment, heavily hindering attempts to flee to Earth.
+- Coven nations begin confiscating and stealing Space equipment, heavily hindering attempts to flee to Earth.
 - **_Zero_**, along with the 6 other soldiers in his division, are deployed to their first missions, assassinations across Ralia (Ballad Nation) and Wavalo (Watrish Nation).
 - **_Zero_** reaches Bane Gate II, the first to do so.